coolshams/matplotlib/README.md

 -used boolean statement on df column "Mouse ID" !=g989

  Bar and Pie charts:
  -used group by and count.
 The tick locations generated were horizontal, changed to vertical using rotation=90

  Quartiles, Outliers and Boxplots:
- -
+ -used isin, sort and drop duplicates to clean the mouse data.

  Line and Scatter Plots:
- -

- Top Spenders & Most Popular Items:
- -pd.merge!! this took a while to implement.
+ -used loc to get data associated with a particular mouse ID and used plot grid.
+ -looking at data grouped by mouse ID.

  `
-## Reading references